foodfight/showz/scripts/episode-x-vagrant.md

 * Why will vagrant no longer be distributed as a ruby gem w/ version 1.1?
 * Many people perceive Vagrant as a ruby-specific tool, to be used only by Ruby programmers.
 Is this true?
 Do you have plans to make it more accessible to non-ruby devs?
 * Next, talk about vagrant 2.0 features and road map
+* Jan Beddari asks, the strength  of vagrant is its simplicity. is it really worth the effort to add support for multiple hypervisors? won't that cause more problems than it solves?
+He also wonders whether it would be easier to start from scratch than to try to accommodate the different hypervisors
 * Will veewee be moved into vagrant in a future release?
 * have you received any financial support thus far to speed up vagrant dev? are you seeking financial support for vagrant 2.0?
 * Mitchell - tell us about some notable plugins.
 What are common mistakes ppl make?
 Which plugins or functionality do you wish ppl would write or are most needed?